WAVE-hamburg/wave-hamburg.github.io/_pages/outreach.md

 ### Public hearing EM24

-Can we hear the goals from the Euros below ground?
+Can We Hear the Goals from the Euros Underground?

-With our WAVE glass fiber, we listen to vibrations underground with a thousand ears.
-On the 5th of July 2024, when France and Portugal met at the Volksparkstadion Hamburg for the quarter finals, just 2 km from our experiment, we livestreamed our vibration measureements during the match.
-When goals are scored, the celebrations cause the kind of vibrations that we can measure!
-We tested how sensitive our setup is and whether we can see the vibrations within the fiber.
+With our WAVE fiber-optic network, we listen to underground vibrations with a thousand ears.
+On July 5th, 2024, during the quarter-finals between France and Portugal at the Volksparkstadion Hamburg—just 2 km from our experiment—we livestreamed our vibration measurements throughout the match.
+When goals were scored, the celebrations created vibrations that we could detect!
+This was an exciting opportunity to test the sensitivity of our setup and see if we could capture these vibrations within the fiber network.

 ![Screenshot]({{ site.url }}{{ site.baseurl }}/assets/images/20240705_WAVE_EM_Livestream.png)
 {: .image-right}